 Really!
 Over $1000?!
 Just what did we spend all the money on?
 Aside from a Spanish course we took here in Cuenca, everything we purchased were materials that we could use at home.

-11 Books & Courses We Used to Learn Spanish
+The Books and Audio We Used to Learn Spanish

 Looking for great books to learn Spanish?
 Here are the ones we used: